Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

     pipette.drop_tip()
     pipette.pick_up_tip(tiprack_1['B1'])

 If coding the location of each tip seems inefficient or tedious, try using a ``for`` loop to automate a sequential tip pick up process.
-When using a loop, the API tracks and manages the tip pickup locations automatically.
+When using a loop, the API keeps track of tips and manages tip pickup for you.
 But ``pick_up_tip`` is still a powerful feature.
-It lets you maintain control over tip use when that’s important in your protocol.
+It gives you direct control over tip use when that’s important in your protocol.

 .. versionadded:: 2.0